qwedaq/UDPCS/README.md

     ├── ...
 ```
 #### 5.
-First download the trained UDA model (MDD) weight file from the link
+First download the trained UDA model (MDD) weight file using the following steps.

+a) Navigate to logs/VisDA2017/checkpoints/weights

+b) cat model_chunk_* > best.pth.gz

+c) gunzip best.pth.gz

-Place this file in the directory logs/VisDA2017/checkpoints/
+Place this unzipped .pth file in the directory logs/VisDA2017/checkpoints/

 Ensure you do not make any modifications to the "imagelist" folder.
 This folder contains paths to images across all domains.
+### 6.
 ### Train

 - [x] UDPCS+MDD on `VisDA` dataset: